-- 3. The ICANN Bylaws provide that a core value of the organization is "Seeking and supporting broad, informed participation reflecting the functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making."
-See ICANN ByLaws Article 1, Section 2, paragraph 4.

-- 4. The ICANN Geographical Regions were originally created as a means of obtaining geographical diversity in the composition of the ICANN Board.
+- 4. The ICANN Bylaws provide that a core value of the organization is "Seeking and supporting broad, informed participation reflecting the functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making."
+See ICANN ByLaws Article 1, Section 2, paragraph 4. - 5.
+The ICANN Geographical Regions were originally created as a means of obtaining geographical diversity in the composition of the ICANN Board.
 By an ICANN Board resolution in 20001, Staff was instructed to assign countries to geographic regions on the basis of the United Nations Statistics Division's (UNSD) current classifications2.
-It also introduced the concept of "citizenship" in relation to the use of ICANN Geographic Regions.

-- 5. Subsequently, the ICANN Geographic Regions framework was applied in various ways when defining the organisational structures for the ALAC, GNSO, and ccNSO.
+It also introduced the concept of "citizenship" in relation to the use of ICANN Geographic Regions. - Subsequently, the ICANN Geographic Regions framework was applied in various ways when defining the organizational structures for the ALAC, GNSO, and ccNSO.

-- 6. Currently the ICANN Bylaws define five geographic regions3:

-- 1. Africa;

-- 2. North America;

-- 3. Latin America/Caribbean;

-- 4. Asia/Australia/Pacific; and

-- 5. Europe.